-We store general information about your account and your subscription plan if you have a Plex Pass.
-This includes your plan type (e.g., monthly, yearly, lifetime), how you purchased it (e.g., in-app purchase on iOS), and how much you paid (e.g., $4.99 USD).
+We store general information about your account, like email address, and your subscription plan if you have a Plex Pass.
+This includes your plan type (e.g., monthly, yearly, lifetime), how you purchased it (e.g., in-app purchase on iOS), and how much you paid.

 We also store information that tells us how you learned about Plex when you signed up or purchased a subscription (ex: you clicked on an ad in Google search results, or came in via an email promotion).

-Plex collects data about the specific version of the applications you are using to connect to our services.
+Plex collects data about the specific version of the applications that you use to connect to our services.